learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 In **iptables** mode, `kube-proxy` writes the list of routing rules to the node using iptables rules.

 So you could log in into one of the node servers and delete the iptables rules with `iptables -F`.

+> Please note that `iptables -F` may interfer with your SSH connection.

 If everything went according to plan you should experience something similar to this: